 Once you (and possibly your employees) have received the business rewards credit card, be sure to meet the minimum spend requirements to unlock the advertised sign-up bonus, if any.
 Then follow these strategies to keep on earning lots of points.

-- Put all your business transactions on the card: from supplier’s bills to paying the Christmas party tab, if it’s work-related it should go onto your card.
+- Put all your business transactions on the card: from suppliers’ bills to paying the Christmas party tab, if it’s work-related, it should be charged to your card.

 - Save up and take advantage of transfer promos: if you earn into a flexible points program, it might be worth hoarding your points and waiting for a large transfer promo before sending those points to a frequent flyer partner.
 In some cases, you could end up with a 40% bonus or more!